Better Homes and Gardens Real Estate: Brand History

 In 1978, Meredith Corporation, one of the nation’s leading media and marketing companies and publisher of Better Homes and Gardens magazine, launched the former Better Homes and Gardens Real Estate Service.
 Meredith owned and operated Better Homes and Gardens Real Estate Service from 1978 to 1998.
 Meredith then sold the real estate business in 1998 to GMAC Home Services Inc., a subsidiary of GMAC Financial Services, while retaining the Better Homes and Gardens name.
 GMAC was given the right to use the Better Homes and Gardens Real Estate Service name for up to 10 years after the sale, after which it was phased out.

 In October 2007, Meredith Corporation granted Realogy Holdings Corp. the right to license the Better Homes and Gardens name and related trademarks for 100 years.
 Realogy re-launched the Better Homes and Gardens franchise network on July 1, 2008 and named Sherry Chris, then COO of Coldwell Banker, CEO and president of the newly launched company.
 Better Homes and Gardens Real Estate became the fifth residential real estate brand launched by Realogy.
 In 2022, Realogy rebranded as Anywhere Real Estate, Inc.

 Affiliates

 The Better Homes and Gardens Real Estate network is composed of independently owned and operated franchises.
-The network includes several large companies.
+The network includes several large companies, Better Homes and Gardens Real Estate Metro Brokers (Atlanta), Better Homes and Gardens Real Estate The Masiello Group (New England), and Better Homes and Gardens Real Estate Reliance Partners (California).

 The network has grown substantially since its reintroduction in 2008 and expanded into Canada in 2011.
 Better Homes and Gardens Real Estate's corporate offices are based in Madison, New Jersey.
-Today, the franchise has hundreds of offices and thousands of affiliated real estate agents located throughout the U.S., Canada and Australia.
+Today, the franchise network includes approximately 12,490 independent sales associates and around 400 offices located throughout the United States, Canada, Jamaica, the Bahamas, Australia and New Zealand.